nhsengland/NCDR-reference-library/README.md

 for future, loading in csvs
 ./manage.py csv_loader {{ path to the csv }}

+When running the server locally, we are using sass.
+So installl sass and run sass --watch csv_schema/static/css/styles.scss:csv_schema/static/css/styles.css

 #### TODO
 change the csv loader into a form. add in a search function, but lets find out which columns to query